yashraj0/sparklin-assignment/README.md

 # taxmann-bookstore-react-hooks-and-redux
 This is a demo application for displaying some study book entities as a category sorted view.
 I have used useState hook and redux to accomplish the purpose and to handle the global state, Hooks make the code tidy and more readable.
+Actions and Redux Store changes can be seen in the console (redux-logger).
+Page reloads preserves the Redux Store (with the help of localStorage).

 ## Installation